Bombardier-C-Kram/JWTAPL/README.md

 - **Encode JWTs:** Create JWTs with customizable headers and payloads.
 - **Decode JWTs:** Verify and extract information from JWTs using your secret key.
-- **Handle Unencrypted Tokens:** Supports encoding without a secret or algorithm, resulting in unencrypted tokens.
+- **Handle Unencrypted Tokens:** Supports encoding without an algorithm, resulting in unencrypted tokens.
 - **Easy Integration:** Seamlessly integrates into APL projects with simple installation and usage commands.
 - **Comprehensive Testing:** Includes a suite of tests using the Tester2 framework to ensure reliability.